SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Introduction

 \section{Introduction}

-In the last years, the information technology growth had a significant impact on our daily life.
+In recent years, the growth of information technology has had a significant impact on our daily life.
 In particular, its impact is evident by observing the quantity of data produced every day.
 These vast datasets provide a snapshot of the entities under observation, offering valuable insights for companies and organizations.
 These insights not only enhance understanding but also furnish competitive advantages.
-Consequently, it is crucial that these datasets are meticolously processed \cite{sagiroglu2013big}. \textit{Anomalies} (known also as \textit{outliers}, \textit{deviants} or \textit{rare events} in some context \cite{aggarwal2017introduction}) represent unique behaviors within observed phenomena that can significantly influence the data generation process \cite{aggarwal2017introduction,chalapathy2019deep}.
+Consequently, it is crucial that these datasets are meticulously processed \cite{sagiroglu2013big}. \textit{Anomalies} (also known as \textit{outliers}, \textit{deviants} or \textit{rare events} in some context \cite{aggarwal2017introduction}) represent unique behaviors within observed phenomena that can significantly influence the data generation process \cite{aggarwal2017introduction,chalapathy2019deep}.
 The presence of anomalies in data during analysis can be dangerous, as they may lead to erroneous conclusions during data interpretation.
-Consequently, it is crucial for the analysts that these anomalies are meticulously identified and properly addressed of both before and during the analysis process.
+Consequently, it is crucial for analysts to meticulously identify and properly address these anomalies both before and during the analysis process.
 The increasing interest in identifying and analyzing anomalies led scientists to isolate this problem into the active and dedicated research field of \textit{anomaly detection}.